How To Make A Free Study Guide Using A Study Guide Maker

 Go to ExamTime

-Like ExamTime, Quizlet is also a free web service for creating study guides.
+Like ExamTime, Quizlet is also a free web service for creating study guides online.
 Using Quizlet, you can create and search for quizzes to test your knowledge about a particular subject.
 This is very suitable for an e-learning class, where a teacher can create a quiz for students to answer–all in Quizlet.

 You can sign up for a new account or link Quizlet to your Facebook profile.
 This web service has a paid package for only $15 annually.
 Still, the free version is pretty decent, allowing ads-free use where users can upload their own images.
 You can also search for pre-existing quizzes that other users have created.